arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 In this demo, you will see how to:

  1. Provision Azure through Visual Studio
- 1. Work with the new Web Essentials Features, Image Sprites and Angular Js
+ 1. Work with the new Web Essentials Features, Image Sprites and AngularJS
  1. Create Azure Webjobs
  1. Backup, Scale and control site traffic using Traffic Manager